ISSOtm/gb-starter-kit/README.md

 **[The wiki](https://github.com/ISSOtm/gb-starter-kit/wiki) has information on how to use this project.**

+Each sub-directory contains documentation of its own contents, in the form of a `README.md` file.
+I suggest starting with `src/`.

 ## See also

 If you want something more barebones, check out [gb-boilerplate](https://github.com/ISSOtm/gb-boilerplate).